Data files for some examples

 Example pages containing:

-The following options are specific to this function:
+creating histograms.
+The following options are specific to this

 The first plot shows how to draw a default histogram, where we let NCL